aomari/RxJavaInterval/README.md

 ------------

-##### This app has been designed in such a way to descripe how to use the reactive programming (Observable.interval) using RxJava and butterknife.
+##### This app has been designed in such a way to describe how to use the reactive programming (Observable.interval) using RxJava and butterknife.

 ### Observable.interval
 ```java